ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 compromise the Patient's visual comfort and long term wearability.

-The difference between adjusting and custom fitting is what's different
+The difference between adjusting and handcrafting is what's different

 between today's dispenser-merchant and yesterday's skilled Optician."